 The sooner you start your search the better!

-If you are planning to apply to a US university, it is important to start thinking about it early.
-There are really three key reasons for this:
+If you are planning to apply to a US university, there are things you can start early (in fact you are probably doing a lot of them already).
+There are really three key reasons to do this:

 1. Universities are looking for consistent and improving academic performance over time

 2. They are looking for sustained activities and community involvement that show commitment and depth of engagement with your personal interests and the wider world

 3. There is a lot to learn about the numerous US institutions and you might need some time to get to grips with it all!

 Your focus in year 11 really has to be your GCSEs - I can't overstate this.
 Since the disappearance of the AS Level, your GCSEs will be the ONLY official indicator of your academic abilities by which universities can assess you*